 - To look like x, y, z celebrity

 - To live up to x, y, z’s standards of beauty.

 - To lose weight

 - To gain weight

 - To not wear make-up

-I kinda wanted to publicly out myself here because this is an issue I believe in so strongly and I really wanted to share my journey with you guys about it because I know some of you MUST have similar experiences in terms of being expected to look a certain way.
+I kinda wanted to publicly “out myself” here because this is an issue I believe in so strongly and I really wanted to share my journey with you, because I know some of you MUST have similar experiences in terms of being expected to look a certain way.

 I think it directly impacts our acne a lot as well- feeling terrible about ourselves, feeling unworthy or unattractive because of our acne- something that’s happening on our physical body that we don’t have control over.